ucsb-cs56-m18/ucsb-cs56-m18.github.io/_lab/lab04.md

    * <https://github.com/ucsb-cs56-pconrad/spark-basic-structure>
    * If you are working with a pair partner (or perhaps even with more than two folks), add those folks as collaborators on your repo.
 * Create a heroku app called <tt>cs56-m18-githubid-{{page.num}}a<tt> (Note the `a` at the end.)
+* Modify the `pom.xml` in the same way that we modified the `pom.xml` before (i.e. modifying the `<appname>` element in the `heroku-maven-plugin`).
+* Compile and deploy in the same way that we did for the other webapp.

+Then you should be able to see this running web app, which matches the tutorial at this link: <http://sparkjava.com/tutorials/application-structure>

+Read through this tutorial, and look through the code.
+* It may be confusing at times, because as the tutorial itself acknowledges, "This is not really a full blown tutorial".
+* Just follow along and learn what you can.
+We'll go over this in lecture, but you'll get much more out of that lecture if you've gone through it yourself first.
+* As questions arise, post them to Piazza.
+I'll use your questions to know what points I particularly need to stress in Tuesday's lecture.

+NOTE that this example web app glosses over several details of how a "real" web app would be built:
+* It has hard coded usernames and passwords
+   * A real web app might use a "real" authentication method such as OAuth
+* It has a hard coded list of books instead of using a database backend.
+A real web app would use one of these:
+  * A SQL database back end such as MySQL or Postgres
+  * A NoSQL database back end such as MLab's implementation of MongoDB
+  * A persistance framework such as Google's Firebase

+We'll cover how to do those things in due course; but please know that the example web is already stuctured in a way that those things can be "plugged in" to their proper spot when we are ready for them.
+There are so many things to learn that it's really helpful to make some simplifying assumptions up front.

+As you work through the tutorial, also be thinking about the web app *you* plan to build with your team, and the story maps that you started back in week two.
+I'll be posting those images so that you can begin to try to link these ideas in your mind.
+Come to lecture on Tuesday prepared to discuss how your web app might look when you build your "minimum viable product".